benningtonparkhoa/benningtonparkhoa.github.io/index.md

 For more details about our Bennington Bash, click on [events](events.md)

+## Notice:  Medina Township will post the schedule on the stop sign for leaf pick up in the fall and spring.
+Rake your leaves to the gutter for pick up.

+## Notice:  Your Board spoke with Medina Township about sidewalk and gutter repairs in April 2019.

 ## Reminder:  Speed Limit is 30 MPH in the Subdivision